macconnn/Build-Exe-File-With-Java/README.md

 After maven update profect , Run as maven install
 in the target folder should has the jar file in dependency
-type this cmd make sure the jar can work
+type this cmd to make sure the jar can work
 ```
 java -jar XXX.jar
 ```